-You can report criminal activity or other emergencies to Pitt police by calling 4-2121 from a campus phone or 412-624-2121 from a noncampus phone.
-Crimes may also be reported by:
+You can report criminal activity or other emergencies to Pitt Police by calling 4-2121 from a campus phone or 412-624-2121 from a non-campus phone.
+Crimes also may be reported by:

 - Using the anonymous tips portion of the University of Pittsburgh Police Department.

 - Picking up a campus emergency (blue light) phone.
 These phones ring directly to the Pitt Police, automatically registering the caller’s location.

 - Visiting the University of Pittsburgh Jerome Cochran Public Safety Building (3412 Forbes Avenue) or any of these substations: Sutherland Hall, Forbes Avenue (between the Barco Law Building and Lawrence Hall), Sennott Square, or Bouquet Gardens J.

 - Contacting the resident assistant, resident director, or other residence life staff member in the residence halls; guards or welcome attendant; or any University official who will then contact the Pitt Police, if desired.